-By far, the most prevalent allusion in the Star Trek episode “All Our Yesterdays” is with the Allegory Of The Cave in Plato’s The Republic.
+By far, the most prevalent allusion in the Star Trek episode “All Our Yesterdays” is with the Allegory Of The Cave in The Republic by Plato.
 The cave is a metaphor for man’s ignorance and hence his condition of being a prisoner to that ignorance, being unaware of a world of possibilities beyond the confines of the cave walls.
 Zarabeth and Spock both allude to Plato’s notion of imprisonment by revealing the event leading to their presence in the cave and their destiny, were they to remain.
 In this prehistoric setting, love is the only escape from the bitterness of isolation and desperation.
 Spock’s regression from highly civilized is proof to this dilemma.
 As an aside, the cave takes on further symbolism as the Garden of Eden, where Eve (Zarabeth) is tempered by Satan (Spock) as Adam (McCoy) stands witness.

 ZARABETH: What are you called?

 SPOCK: I’m called Spock.

 ZARABETH: Even your name is strange.
 Forgive me.
 I’ve never seen anyone who looks like you.
 Why are you here?
 Are you prisoners too?

 ZARABETH: This is one of the places Zor Kahn sends people when he wants them to disappear.
 Didn’t you come in through the time portal?

 SPOCK: Yes, we came through the time portal, but not as prisoners.
 We were sent here by mistake.

 ZARABETH: The atavachron is far away, but I think you come from someplace farther than that.